jimmc414/snp500calc/readme.md

 # S&P 500 Monthly Investment Growth Calculator

-A simple yet informative Python tool that demonstrates the long-term impact of consistent monthly investments in the S&P 500 index.
+A simple Python tool that demonstrates the long-term impact of consistent monthly investments in the S&P 500 index.

 > **"Time in the market beats timing the market."**